 In older kids, pulled-out dental work can also be a concern.
 If your child has a crown or filling that falls out, it needs to be replaced right away to prevent further damage and decay to the exposed tooth structure, so you should call Green Leaf Dental right away.

 If your child has lost a tooth or dental work, recover it.
 You can grab the tooth by the crown (top), and put it in cold milk.
 This keeps the tooth moist until it can be replaced.
 Lost dental work can be put in a plastic baggie, and brought into your child’s appointment.

 Next, call Green Leaf Dental right away to schedule an emergency appointment with Dr. Yoni or Dr. Brittany.
 Some emergencies, like a knocked-out adult tooth, must be treated within 1-2 hours to save the tooth.
 The faster the better!

 Until your appointment at our office, you can take steps to keep your child comfortable.
 Blood, if present, can be absorbed with clean, damp cotton balls, gauze, or paper towels.
 Apply gentle pressure to the area to stop bleeding and help your child hold this in place until their appointment.
 The pressure is the key to slowing the bleeding.

 You can also give your child a pain reliever like ibuprofen or acetaminophen to keep them feeling comfortable.
 Applying an ice pack to their cheek can also help with pain, discomfort, and swelling.

 These are all temporary treatments, so don’t waste any time.
-You need to come to our office as soon as you can to get the emergency dental care that your child needs from Dr. Yoni and Dr. Bean.
+You need to come to our office as soon as you can to get the emergency dental care that your child needs from Dr. Yoni and Dr. Brittany.